I

 同謂之玄。

-Together they are called the Dark.
+Together they are called dark.

 玄之又玄,眾妙之門。